IMPORTANT INFORMATION – Both our churches are open for the public celebration of Mass. Further information and booking details can be found here.

 The number of parishioners able to attend Mass is still restricted due to Covid-19 requirements.
 We realise that it may be a difficult time financially but, if you are unable to attend Mass, you may if you wish make your normal offertory donation on line via this link: ONLINE GIVING.
 Your support is very much appreciated.

 Live streaming will continue on Sundays whilst those attending in person remains limited.
 Mass will be streamed, either at St. Theresa’s at 9.30am or St. Columba’s at 11.00am, alternating between the two churches.
 Recordings will then be available to view online.
 On Sunday 25 October, Mass will be live streamed from St. Columba’s at 11.00am.

 A directory of streamed services has been set up by the Catholic Bishops Conference, where you can search on postcode, Diocese, Mass type and language (e.g. Polish, Italian, Latin, Sign, Portuguese, Malayalam).
 Live streaming for Diocese of Shrewsbury can be found here.

 ‘Mass-by-Phone‘ service has been launched by the Diocese of Middlesborough.
 If you know someone without internet access they can listen to Mass by calling 01642 130120.
 Calls are chargeable but free if in your included minutes.
 The cost of providing the service is being met by the Knights of St. Columba.

-PASTORAL GUIDANCE details various aspects of parish life during our church closures and while sick visiting is severely restricted.
+PASTORAL GUIDANCE The note details various aspects of parish life during our church closures and while sick visiting is severely restricted.

-Set out below are our usual Sunday Mass times at both churches (when opened normally) BUT please check our Latest Newsletter for any variations from the normal Mass times, and for information over the forthcoming week about services and activities at both churches throughout the week, and for making arrangements regarding Weddings and Baptisms.
+Please check our Latest Newsletter for any variations from the normal Mass times, and for information over the forthcoming week about services and activities at both churches throughout the week, and for making arrangements regarding Weddings and Baptisms.

 * * * * * *